zopefoundation/zope.datetime/README.rst

 Functions to parse and format date/time strings in common formats.

-Documentation is hosted at https://zopedatetime.readthedocs.io/
+The documentation is hosted at https://zopedatetime.readthedocs.io/